-Programming is a difficult subject to understand because it is so unlike the others.
-Every person that has learned it likely has a different experience, especially with today’s adults.
-The subject has changed, and still is changing, at an incredibly rapid pace.
-Just 30 years ago people programmed by poking holes in paper (see punched card programming).
-Compare that to arithmetic education which has changed very little over our lifetimes.
+Computer Programming is a complex subject to understand because it is so unlike the others.
+Every person who has learned it likely has a different experience, especially with today’s adults.
+The subject has changed and still is changing at an incredibly rapid pace.
+Just 30 years ago, people programmed by poking holes in paper (see punched card programming).
+Compare that to arithmetic education, which has changed very little over our lifetimes.

 This quote by Jeff Atwood sums it up well:

 For programmers, everything we know is guaranteed to be obsolete in 10 years if we’re lucky, and 5 years if we aren’t.
 It’s changing all the time.
 The field of programming is almost by definition one of constant learning.
 Programming is supposed to be fun – and it is, if you’re doing it right.